simoncblyth/opticks/notes/issues/update_juno_opticks_integration_for_new_workflow.rst

 gxs.sh Live dumping gives expected close to origin local coords
 --------------------------------------------------------------------

-TODO: get a grabed and loaded SEvt on laptop to reproduce the below, see CSG/tests/CSGFoundry_SGeo_SEvt_Test.sh
+DONE: get a grabed and loaded SEvt on laptop to reproduce the below, see CSG/tests/CSGFoundry_SGeo_SEvt_Test.sh

-* the exercise is one of ensuring consistent geometry

 ::